mjambon/vanity/README.md

   learned.

 Maintenance and distribution:
-* Compile and distribute binaries for the most popular platforms.
-Note that Go makes this easy by producing static binaries and cross-compiling.
 * Add automatic testing using one of Travis, CircleCI, Github Actions, etc.
 * Add contribution guidelines (highly recommended to do before